MENU

 Mark and Shari Carpenter

 Mark and Shari came on staff in 2001.
 Mark is the Director of Operations.
 Mark heads up all construction and maintenance, in addition to teaching the School Of Discipleship class on Servant Leadership.
-Shari enjoys assisting in the Buckboard store and hosting in their home.
-God has blessed them with six adult children (five of them married), and 10 beautiful grandchildren.
+Shari enjoys managing the Buckboard store.
+She homeschooled all six of their children (now adults).
+God has graciously blessed them with 15 grandchildren.
+James is still at home, but engaged, and will be married next fall.

 Greetings from the Carpenters!